-Designed to suit the individual project, the reinforced concrete cylinder pipe can be used as a span pipe to overcome various problems including crossing a river, crossing a road, etc...
+Designed to suit the individual project, the reinforced concrete cylinder pipe can be used as a span pipe to overcome various problems including crossing a river, crossing a road, or to avoid trench excavation works etc...

 Pipes will be installed on discontinuous supports.
-The pipes, thus welded are self-supporting for spans up to 20 metres according to the project characteristics.
+The pipes, thus welded are self-supporting for spans up to 25 meters according to the project characteristics.